HeRAMS-WHO/herams-i18n/docs/index.rst

 6. Click the |create-page| button to add the page to the dashboard.
 7. If you return to the previous page, you will see the page appearing in the list of available pages.

-  .. note: You only created an empty page.
+.. note:: You only created an empty page.
 To add elements to your page, see section `Add a New Element to a Page`_.

 Modify a Dashboard Page
 ~~~~~~~~~~~~~~~~~~~~~~~